Leveraging Watch-time Feedback for Short-Video Recommendations: A Causal Labeling Framework: Related Work

-$\bullet$ \textbf{Recommendation Debiasing.} Recommender systems suffer from various biases~\cite{chen2023bias}, such as position bias~\cite{collins2018study, joachims2017accurately, joachims2007evaluating}, selection bias~\cite{hernandez2014probabilistic, marlin2012collaborative, steck2013evaluation}, and popularity bias~\cite{zhang2021causal,wei2021model}, among others.
-To mitigate biases, three main research lines have emerged.
-The first line of work is based on reweighting~\cite{schnabel2016recommendations, wang2019doubly, saito2020unbiased, seqdebias}, with the inverse propensity scores~\cite{schnabel2016recommendations} as the representative method.
-This approach adjusts the training distribution by reweighting to approach an unbiased state.
-However, this method suffers from difficulties in estimating the weights~\cite{DCR}.
-The second line of work relies on using unbiased data to guide model learning~\cite{haoxuan-data,chen2021autodebias,unbiasData,bonner2018causal} to achieve debiasing.
-However, unbiased data is often expensive.
-Another line of research focuses on mitigating biases from a causal perspective, which can be further categorized into intervention~\cite{wang2021deconfounded, yang2021top, zhang2021causal,SentimentDebias} and counterfactual methods~\cite{wei2021model, clickbait,ying2023camus}.
-The intervention method usually incorporates causal adjustments~\cite{zhang2021causal,D2Q} like the backdoor adjustment or other deconfounding strategies~\cite{BeCausal,DCF}, such as representation balancing, into models to address bias issues brought by confounders~\cite{pearl2009causality}.
-The counterfactual method leverages counterfactual reasoning to debias, which usually compares the factual and counterfactual worlds to remove biases~\cite{wei2021model,clickbait}.
-These methods typically perform debiasing during model learning, involving possible modifications to model architectures or training algorithms.
-In contrast, our causal method is full pre-processing, where debiasing is conducted during label generation or refinement.
+$\bullet$ \textbf{Recommendation Debiasing.} \bym{Recommender systems grapple with biases~\cite{chen2023bias}, including position bias~\cite{collins2018study, joachims2017accurately, joachims2007evaluating}, selection bias~\cite{hernandez2014probabilistic, marlin2012collaborative, steck2013evaluation}, and popularity bias~\cite{zhang2021causal,wei2021model} \etc~ Three key research avenues have emerged to address these biases.
+The first approach centers on reweighting~\cite{schnabel2016recommendations, wang2019doubly, saito2020unbiased, seqdebias}, with inverse propensity scores~\cite{schnabel2016recommendations} as a representative technique.
+This method modifies the training distribution via reweighting to achieve debiasing.
+However, estimating weights can pose challenges~\cite{DCR}.
+The second approach employs unbiased data for model learning~\cite{haoxuan-data,chen2021autodebias,unbiasData,bonner2018causal}, though obtaining such data is often costly.
+A third avenue targets biases from a causal standpoint, categorized into intervention~\cite{wang2021deconfounded, yang2021top, zhang2021causal,SentimentDebias} and counterfactual methods~\cite{wei2021model, clickbait,ying2023camus}.
+The intervention method incorporates causal adjustments~\cite{zhang2021causal,D2Q} like backdoor adjustment or other deconfounding strategies~\cite{BeCausal,DCF}, such as representation balancing, to tackle bias from confounding~\cite{pearl2009causality}.
+The counterfactual method employs counterfactual reasoning to debias, typically by comparing factual and counterfactual scenarios~\cite{wei2021model,clickbait}.
+These methods generally perform debiasing during model learning, potentially altering model structures or training processes.
+In contrast, our causal method operates in full pre-processing, debiasing during label generation or refinement.}